DroidsOnRoids/MPParallaxView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Want to quickly look at demo?
+Type `pod try MPParallaxView`!

 ## Parallax effect

+You can easily customize Parallax View in Storyboard!
+Jump into Example project to look at properties.

+How about accelerometer parallax instead of touch?
+Set **Accelerometer Enabled** to **On** in Storyboard.

 There are 3 different ways to set up parallax:
 * **.BasedOnHierarchyInParallaxView** - views in background moves less than views in foreground.
 You can increase the movement by changing multiplerOfIndexInHierarchyToParallaxOffset - this value will be multiplied by index of view in hierarchy.
 Default.